 Where does one begin writing magical realism stories?
 First, you want to be sure that your story adheres to the elements of magical realism.
 Those three elements, as we’ve discussed, are 1) Magical exposition, 2) Storytelling through the conventions of literary fiction, and 3) The use of fantasy as an extended metaphor.

 Let’s use a short story for comparison.
-Carmen Maria Machado’s “Especially Heinous” is a longer read, but I’ll summarize how the story works as magical realism without any spoilers, as I highly encourage you to read it if you’re interested in magical realism.
+Carmen Maria Machado’s “Especially Heinous” is a longer read, but I’ll summarize how the story works as magical realism without any spoilers, as I highly encourage you to read it if you’re interested in how to write magical realism.

-- Storytelling: Despite these impossible plot lines, the story largely explores how Stabler and Benson investigate their surreal experiences, with many “episodes” devoted entirely to a character’s internal life.
-Contemporary fiction often seeks to expand the boundaries of form, and this story’s narrative construction certainly expands those boundaries, using episode summaries to tell a gripping tale.
+• Storytelling: Despite these impossible plot lines, the story largely explores how Stabler and Benson investigate their surreal experiences, with many “episodes” devoted entirely to a character’s internal life.
+Contemporary fiction often seeks to expand the boundaries of form, and this story’s narrative construction certainly expands those boundaries, using episode summaries in lieu of paragraphs.

-Take this reading like a writer approach yourself and try to map how the story adheres to these three qualities.
+Take this reading like a writer approach yourself and try to map how the following stories adhere to these three qualities.

 Where can you turn to find inspiration for your next magical realism stories?
 Because this genre is both exciting and contemporary, the digital literary world has come to love it.
 For example, this magical realism bot on twitter posts the kind of zany, out-of-the-box plots that the genre is known for.
 Starting with the plots on this twitter account could jumpstart something new and magical in your own writing life.